xypnox/blag_zola/README.md

 ## Usage

-`zola serve` to start a local server for live development, the deployment is done aomaticalluy through Github Actions.
+`zola serve` to start a local server for live development, the deployment is done automatically through Github Actions.

 The specific instructions for the theme are present in the [xyBlag theme's Readme](https://github.com/xypnox/blag/blob/master/themes/xyblag/README.md).